Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Health and Adult Services Scrutiny Committee of Lancashire County Council met on Tuesday, 3 February 2026, to discuss the Care Quality Commission's (CQC) assessment of adult social care services and the proposed transformation priorities for 2026-27.
-The committee also debated proposed bed reductions at the Royal Lancaster Infirmary, ultimately deeming it a significant service change requiring public consultation.
+The Health and Adult Services Scrutiny Committee of Lancashire County Council met on Tuesday 03 February 2026 to discuss improvements to adult health and wellbeing services, proposed bed reductions at the Royal Lancaster Infirmary, and to review work programmes.
+The committee decided that the proposed bed reductions at the Royal Lancaster Infirmary constituted a significant service change requiring public consultation.

 Proposed Bed Reductions at the Royal Lancaster Infirmary